 The BWF can award extra responsibilities to badminton officials, such as the supervision and the accountability to spectators.
 These extra duties would apply most in top international games and elite competitions.

-The vital part played by the officials of badminton, includes enforcing and amalgamating authority.
+So, the vital part played by the officials of badminton will include enforcing and amalgamating authority.
 Guiding player appeals is also part of the roles and responsibilities of officials in badminton.

 So, the question is: